 Raw onions can add a nice bite to salads, and from a green onion sliced and added to a simple green salad to easy creations based almost entirely on the sweetness of Vidalia onions.
-You'll find more ideas below.

-Sadly, however, they can also be too pungent for plenty of people.
+Sadly, they can also be too pungent for plenty of people.
 Luckily, making raw onions less pungent is as easy as 1-2-3:

-Once so "treated," raw onions will be noticeably sweeter, and thus more palatable for the onion-sensitive.
+Once "treated," raw onions will be noticeably sweeter, and thus more palatable for the onion-sensitive.
 Even strong red onions benefit from a rinse.

 Remember, too, that not all onions are created equally.
 Try these onions for a sweeter salad addition:

 - Green onions are the mildest of onions and make a pretty ingredient in grain, pasta, and rice salads.
 Trim off and discard their root ends, and peel off and discard any browning layers before slicing or mincing these lovely salad additions.

 - Sweet onions are aptly named and have much less sulfur than other onions, allowing their natural sweetness to shine through.
 Look for them in spring and summer to use as a crunchy, flavorful addition to all types of salads. use them chopped, sliced, or minced in salads.